Archery at the 2014 Summer Youth Olympics – Boys' individual

-The boys' individual archery competition at the 2014 Youth Summer Olympics took place from 22–26 August in Nanjing, China.
+The boys' individual archery competition at the 2014 Youth Summer Olympics took place from 22 to 26 August in Nanjing, China.

 32 archers from 32 countries entered the competition, which consisted of a 72-arrow 60m ranking round followed by a knockout tournament based on the Olympic scoring system, with the archers seeded according to their ranking round score.

 Lee Woo-seok set a new world record during the ranking round, scoring 704 of a maximum of 720.

 Schedule

 All times are UTC+08:00.